cpplibv/vide/README.md

 ==========================================
 Based on and forked from: [USCiLab/cereal](https://github.com/USCiLab/cereal)

-This is an experimental fork that alter multiple core functionality of [USCiLab/cereal](https://github.com/USCiLab/cereal) and therefore **is not compatible** with the upstream!
+This is an experimental fork that alters multiple core functionality of [USCiLab/cereal](https://github.com/USCiLab/cereal) and therefore **is not compatible** with the upstream!
 Neither forward, nor backward compatibility is guaranteed.
 Bugfixes from the upstream are planned to be ported manually (and currently in sync with 2022.03.27 ddd46724).